Area

 Abstract

 The development of efficient methods for storing energy is absolutely necessary to support renewable energy sources and an ongoing green transformation.
 The Energy Storage Symposium at EUROMAT is designed to investigate the most advanced materials, technologies, and processes for developing sustainable and efficient energy storage solutions.
-The symposium offers a multidisciplinary forum to discuss research results related to various energy storage methods, and the most recent advances in materials and technologies for energy storage, including, but not limited to, thermal, pumped hydro or metal ion batteries, etc.
+The symposium offers a multidisciplinary forum to discuss research results related to various energy storage methods, and the most recent advances in materials and technologies for energy storage, including, but not limited to, pumped hydro or metal ion batteries, etc.

 Scope